temporalio/sdk-dotnet/README.md

 ## About Temporal SDK for .NET.

-A Temporal SDK is the tool set that enables your application to use the Temporal programming model and all its features.
+A Temporal SDK is the toolset that enables your application to use the Temporal programming model and all its features.
 The .NET SDK is currently under development.

 * **[Read more about the SDK on the Documentation site](https://dotnet.temporal.io/Articles/About_Temporal_SDK_for_DotNet.html)**.